cletsimon/interactive_english_dictionary/README.md

 # app1: Interactive English Dictionary

-A python3 app that works as dictionary
+A python app that works as dictionary

 # installation
 ```